joelmut/staci/README.md

 } from 'staci';
 import Staci from 'staci';

-// Use it as a plugin
+// Use it as a plugin, like always

-// you can use Staci
-Vue.use(Staci);
-// or Vuex, not both, just pick one.
 Vue.use(Vuex);

 // Data